 - 5 egg yolks

 Add the milk, sugar, honey, salt, and 1 cup of the cream.
-Heat until warm, then remove from heat, cover, and let steep for 1 hour.
+Heat until warm (I let mine start to steam), then remove from heat.
+Cover, and let steep for 1 hour.

-adapted from The Perfect Scoop
+Recipe adapted from David Lebovitz's The Perfect Scoop

 [Originally posted May 2013.
 Completely rewritten in July 2022.]